Georgia’s Smart gets 10-year extension, raise to $10.25M

 The new deal came one day after Smart confirmed at the Southeastern Conference Media Days in Atlanta that he was close to an extension.
 He is 66-15 in six years at Georgia.

 Smart receives a raise of more than $3 million for this season.
-He was set to earn $7.1 million on his old deal, which carried through the 2024 season.
+He was set to earn $7.1 million on his old deal, which ran through the 2024 season.

 Under Smart, Georgia has finished first in the SEC East four times and has won six bowl games.
 Georgia lost in the 2018 national championship game before finally breaking through with its win over Alabama in last season’s title game.